-Texas Takes Aim At Surprise Medical Bills In Bipartisan Proposal
+Texas Sharpens Aim At Surprise Medical Bills In Bipartisan Proposal

 "This is designed to apply in situations where patients don't have any choice which facility they go to or which physician is involved in their care," Hancock said.

-Historically, the insurance department's mediation program had many loopholes, and few consumers qualified for help.
+Historically, the Insurance Department's mediation program had many loopholes, and few consumers qualified for help.
 It was expanded in 2017, though, and more patients have been filing complaints.

 For example, in 2014, the department was asked to mediate 686 medical bills.
 During the 2018 fiscal year, it received 4,445 bills.